 3. It May Cause Foetal Abnormalities

 Any kind of exposure to loud noises in the first trimester of pregnancy or in later stages may pose a great threat to foetal abnormalities.
 This is because constant exposure to loud noises may lead to hypertension or stress in the expectant mother.
 These conditions have a direct impact on foetal development and may lead to various congenital abnormalities.
-It may also affect the motor skills or the ability of the baby and in some cases it may even lead to low birth weight in babies.

 4. It May Induce Stress in Babies

 In various studies conducted on rhesus monkeys and rats, it was observed that consistent exposure to loud noises resulted in increased amounts of cortisol and corticotrophin in the foetus.
 The rise in the level of these hormones is indicative of increased stress levels.
 Some monkey babies exhibited abnormal social behaviour, too.
 However, there has been no substantial study that supports that loud noise inducing stress in the growing foetus, but it adversely affected the lactogen levels of the mother.

 5. It May Cause Changes in Foetal Brain Structure